Platelet Inventory Management with Approximate Dynamic Programming: Literature Review

-We focus on approximation in value space (\citealt{Bert05}).
-The idea is to parameterize the value function and use ADP to optimize parameters, which is called approximation in value space.
 ADP has been applied to perishable inventory problems in the literature, but without shelf-life uncertainty.
 For instance, \cite{chen2021managing} considers managing perishable inventory with multiple demand classes each requiring different levels of freshness and associated with different lost-demand costs.
 They assume zero lead time and fixed ordering cost together with deterministic shelf-life to characterize structural properties of the value function and leverage them to design their adaptive approximation approach. \cite{sun2014quadratic} use approximation in value space for a perishable product whose demand is either satisfied based on the FIFO allocation policy or backlogged.
 They consider a positive lead time, zero fixed ordering cost, and deterministic shelf-life.

-The ADP methods in value space can be classified into two main categories: simulation-based and linear programming algorithms.
-The latter is based on formulating the optimality equations associated with an infinite-horizon DP model as a linear program where the value function is represented using an appropriate approximation structure (\citealt{de2003linear}).
-This approach is used in various applications including perishable inventory problems (\citealt{sun2014quadratic}), healthcare scheduling (\citealt{saure2012dynamic}, \citealt{gocgun2014dynamic}, \citealt{saure2020dynamic}), and revenue management (\citealt{ke2019approximate}), among others.
-The linear programming algorithms are mostly restricted to affine approximation structures, but can still provide good results with no need for iterative learning.